By Rohaan Kumar | 29th March 2020

 The US e-cigarette market is in the midst of fundamental changes that will vastly impact its future.
 New regulations, aiming to increase administrative control over the industry, and rapidly developing consumer preferences have presented both opportunities and risks to the market valued at US$4.2 billion(bn) in 2019.

 Currently, the US is the biggest market for e-cigarettes and is expected to grow by 24.1% from 2019 – 2027, due to surging demand from millennials.
-However, with one in 4 American high schoolers vaping, along with 38 deaths from vaping related illnesses, a market seeing unprecedented growth in the past will be facing questions from investors about its survivability.
+However, with 1 in 4 American high schoolers vaping, along with 38 deaths from vaping related illnesses, a market seeing unprecedented growth in the past will be facing questions from investors about its survivability.

 This alarming trend has heightened regulatory scrutiny.
 For e-cigarette manufacturers, opportunities are being axed with bans on certain unauthorised flavoured cartridges.
 The Food and Drug Administration (FDA) is also requiring all producers to submit a Premarket Tobacco Product Application (PMTA) by May, detailing more about the physical aspects of a product alongside potential benefits and drawbacks.